szabogabor91/gimlet-website/src/blog/helm-react-ui-a-react-component-to-render-ui-for-helm-charts.md

 ## Helm React UI is a project to allow the configuration of Helm values on a UI

-It takes the [Helm schema file](https://helm.sh/docs/topics/charts/#schema-files) to generate a UI for users to better discover the possible configuration options.
-Also, to allow an alternative path to Helm.
+Helm React UI generates a UI based on the [Helm schema file](https://helm.sh/docs/topics/charts/#schema-files) - if there is one available.
+It is for users to better discover the possible configuration options, and it also allows an alternative path to Helm.

-The project is hosted at [https://github.com/gimlet-io/helm-react-ui](https://github.com/gimlet-io/helm-react-ui) and a practical [example project](https://github.com/gimlet-io/helm-react-ui-test-bed) is available too.
-The project that produced the following screen.
+The project is hosted at [https://github.com/gimlet-io/helm-react-ui](https://github.com/gimlet-io/helm-react-ui)

+A practical [example project](https://github.com/gimlet-io/helm-react-ui-test-bed) is available too.
+The project, that produced the following screen:

 ![Helm React UI screen](/helmreactui2.png)